 - Inspect the rubber reducers, the reducing elbows, and the tubing between the air cleaner and the engine for cracks or other damage that might allow unfiltered air to enter the engine.
 Replace worn or damaged parts. - Check for loose clamps.
-Tighten as required. - Check the air cleaner housing (2) for damage that may allow unfiltered air to enter the engine.
-Replace the housing if it is damaged. - Inspect the cover (4).
-Make sure it securely in place.
+Tighten as required. - Check the air intake housing (1), the pre-cleaner housing (2) and the air cleaner housing (4) for damage that may allow unfiltered air to enter the engine.
+Replace damaged parts. - Inspect the air cleaner cover (6).
+Make sure it is securely in place. - Check that the air intake housing seals are not damaged or missing.
+Replace as needed. - Make sure the air inlet holes in the left enclosure door are open and free from obstructions. - Make sure the air inlet housing is clean and free from obstructions.